The 20 Best Drug Induced Dyskinesia Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

-Navnika Gupta is a Neurologist in Pittsburgh, Pennsylvania.
+Navnika Gupta is a Neurologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Gupta is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Seizures, Status Epilepticus, Epilepsy, and Focal Dystonia.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Seizures, Status Epilepticus, Epilepsy, and Focal Dystonia.

 Experienced in Drug Induced Dyskinesia